input-output-hk/lace/README.md

 [shared-wallets]: ./packages/shared-wallets
 [staking]: ./packages/staking

+## Creating an LMP Bundle Build
+To create an LMP bundle for Lace:
+- Place the LMP build at the repository root in `./lmp-build`
+- From the repository root run `yarn build:bundle:full`
+- The command will produce a `.dist` file in the repository root.

 ## Audit

 Lace has been independently audited and manually verified by external auditor, [FYEO](https://www.fyeo.io/), so the Lace team can improve code quality and security – giving you greater peace of mind.
 You can view the full report at [lace.io/lace-audit-report](https://lace.io/lace-audit-report)